 Symptoms of Liver Problems

-Symptoms of liver being taxed is right shoulder pain – there is a nerve that goes from the liver to the right shoulder.
+A symptom of the liver being taxed is right shoulder pain – there is a nerve that goes from the liver to the right shoulder.
 Livers swell and you can’t sleep on the left side as the liver is too heavy.

 Red spots on the skin, itchy skin, psoriasis, liver spots, hot feet, white tongue, bad breath, digestive bloating, itchy bottom of feet are all symptoms of liver problems.